kristopherjohnson/cxxforth/cxxforth.cpp.md

 get it to build.

-The Forth words provided by cxxforth are based on those in the [ANS Forth draft standard][dpans].
-I don't claim conformance to the standard, but you can use the draft standard as a crude form of documentation for the Forth words that are implemented here.  cxxforth implements many of the words from the standard's Core and Core Extension word sets, and a smattering of words from other standard word sets.
+The Forth words provided by cxxforth are based on those in the [ANS Forth draft standard][dpans] and [Forth 2012 standard][forth2012].
+I don't claim conformance to any standard, but you can use the ANS draft standard as a crude form of documentation for the Forth words that are implemented here.  cxxforth implements many of the words from the standards' Core and Core Extension word sets, and a smattering of words from other standard word sets.

+In addition to words from the standards, cxxforth provides a few non-standard words.
+Each of these is marked with "Not a standard word" in accompanying comments.

 While this Forth can be seen as a toy implementation, I do want it to be usable for real-world applications.
 Forth was originally designed to be something